phaustin/quantecon-example/book/docs/scipy.md

 from numpy.lib.scimath import *
 ```

-However, it\'s more common and better practice to use NumPy
+However, it's more common and better practice to use NumPy
 functionality explicitly

 ```{code-cell} ipython3